-5. The first step in putting together a logical argument is to come up with something that appears to be correct, but one important test of an argument's clarity and validity is to refine the ideas so that they become equally clear and convincing to someone else who is reasonably well-informed about the subject.
+- 4. Although rigorous mathematical proofs must be expressed in words rather than pictures, in many cases good drawings are extremely helpful sources for insights which can suggest an approach to proving a mathematical statement.
+Probably the two most basic situations involve Venn diagrams to analyze the algebraic properties of set-theoretic operations and Hasse diagrams to visualize orderings of objects.
+Both types of diagrams are defined (with examples) in the Schaum's Outline Series book by Lipschutz. - 5.
+The first step in putting together a logical argument is to come up with something that appears to be correct, but one important test of an argument's clarity and validity is to refine the ideas so that they become equally clear and convincing to someone else who is reasonably well-informed about the subject.
 This generally requires healthy doses of skepticism and self-criticism; these can certainly be overdone, but initially most of us need to be more concerned about not going far enough.

-The next page contains two well-known satirical cartoons by Sidney Harris (1933-) on convincing arguments.
-We should also note that that there are several anthologies of Harris' excellent cartoons on humorous aspects of scientists and their work, and they are definitely worth reading and viewing.
+The next page contains two well-known satirical cartoons by Sidney Harris (1933-) on arguments that are convincing to someone else.
+There are several anthologies of Harris' excellent cartoons on humorous aspects of scientists and their work, and they are definitely worth reading and viewing.